 A key component of Panthera’s mission is fostering the next generation of cat conservationists.
 The Kaplan Graduate Awards provide research and project funds for post-graduate students, the Liz Claiborne Art Ortenberg Jaguar Research Grant Program supports conservation efforts throughout the jaguar corridor, and The Small Cat Action Fund supports conservation projects on wild felids weighing less than 25 kilograms.
 Panthera is excited to partner with the Emanuel J. Friedman Philanthropies to launch a new awards program, The Friedman Cheetah Conservation Grants Program, which supports in situ research and conservation activities on the cheetah in Africa.

-All of Panthera’s grant programs are facilitated through the online grant management system, Foundant, through which all LOIs and new and renewal grant applications must be submitted.
+All of Panthera’s grant programs are facilitated through an online grant management system, Foundant, through which all LOIs and new and renewal grant applications must be submitted.

 To apply and learn more about Panthera's grant programs, please click on the links below: